Copyright © 2018 Mikayla Phan All Rights Reserved

 ADHD is the most common behavioral and neurodevelopmental disorder.
 It is characterized under three subtypes.
 Subtype 1 is categorized as the Predominantly Inattentive/Disorganized type.
 Subtype 2 is categorized as the Predominantly Hyperactive/Impulsive type.
 Subtype 3 is indicated when an individual has the required number of executive function skill issues from both Subtype 1 and 2.
 This is called the Combined Type.
 For each subtype, individuals exhibit at least six issues of executive functioning over a minimum of two settings which impede social, academic, or occuational functioning.

 ADHD affects the executive functioning skills primarily found in the prefrontal cortex of the brain; though other parts of the brain are also affected.
 Executive function refers to the brain-based skills required to effectively perform tasks and solve problems.
 I formulate individualized interventions and strategies for these executive functions, as well as assist in accountability to strengthen these skills.
 While I assist individuals with strategies conducive to the ADHD brain, I also work with their families to help them understand the nuances of ADHD so that they can improve their relational interaction as a family system.
+ADHD coaching sessions are usually at least twice weekly, or no less than once weekly.

 Subtype 2: Predominantly Hyperactive/Impulsive